mnichols08/Journey-To-Coding/Online-Project-Ideas/Udemy-Courses/Complete-Javascript/README.md

 ### Q10: How do I get my certificate of completion?

 **A:** A certificate of completion is provided by Udemy after you complete 100% of the course.
 After completing the course, just click on the small trophy icon on the course overview page.
-If you want to change your name on the certificate, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).
+If you want to change your name on the certificate, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).# Udemy-CompleteJavascript